filecoin-project/filecoin-docs/docs/get-started/lotus/bootstrappers.md

 contact for other lotus daemons to find peers.

 ::: tip
-Unless you are running a private test network, it is not usuaally necessary for to run a network bootstrapper node.
+Unless you are running a private test network, it is not usually necessary for you to run a network bootstrapper node.
 :::

 ### Configuring a Bootstrapper node